About Nutrition Services

 Nutrition Services supports student learning by providing nutritious, well-balanced meals according to federal, state and district regulations while maintaining a self-supporting program.

-Nutrition Services provides nutritious breakfasts, lunches and snacks to students from grades in Pre-K -12, as well as infants and toddlers in Child Development Care Centers.
-Nutrition Services operates every program under the USDA’s Child Nutrition umbrella – the National School Lunch and Breakfast Programs, the Child and Adult Care Food Program, the Summer Food Service Program, the After School Snack Program and the Fresh Fruit and Vegetable Program.
-At the onset of the 2017-18 school year, Nutrition Services also implemented the At-Risk After School Supper Program in 10 schools.
+Nutrition Services supports student learning by providing nutritious, well-balanced meals according to federal, state and district regulations while maintaining a self-supporting program.
+Nutrition Services provides breakfasts, lunches and snacks to students from grades Pre-K -12, as well as infants and toddlers in Child Development Care Centers.
+Nutrition Services operates many programs under the USDA’s Child Nutrition umbrella – the National School Lunch and Breakfast Programs, the Child and Adult Care Food Program, the Summer Food Service Program and the Fresh Fruit and Vegetable Program.
 Each USDA program operates under a different set of regulations and Nutrition Services is reimbursed at different rates.

 Nutrition Services will strive for excellence in all Child Nutrition Programs in order to support learning and achieve college, career, and life readiness.